card

 Day 5.
 Bayanzag, "the Cemetery of Dinosaurs."

-Today we go to Bayanzag, where the mongolian desert of rock, red sand, scrub, sun, and astonishing emptiness has earned the moniker "the Cemetery of Dinosaurs."
 Mongolian and American paleontologists discovered the red sandstone cliffs and canyons of Bayanzag in the 1920s, along with the first-ever recorded dinosaur eggs—discoveries that generated international headlines.
-Before sunset, when the cliffs look like flames, is the best time to photograph them.
+While sunset, when the cliffs look like flames, is the best time to catch it.
 Accommodation: gercamp.
 Meals: B, L, and D.

 Day 6.
 Buddhist Monastery Ruins